Microsoft launching Windows 11 SE and $249 Surface Laptop SE to take on Chromebooks

 Microsoft Surface Laptop SE: Specs, price and more

-Microsoft has added a new device to the Surface family: the $249 Microsoft Surface Laptop SE.
+Speaking of Windows 11 SE devices, Microsoft has added a new laptop to the Surface family: the $249 Microsoft Surface Laptop SE.
 It's an 11-inch plastic laptop with basic specs and what appears to be a thicker, simpler design than its Surface siblings.

 |Price